Greener City for All Award

 NEW!
-Resilientville Canada.
-Resilientville Canada is a role-playing exercise that advances participant awareness of the short and long term benefits of problem solving at the neighbourhood level.
+Resilientville Canada, a role-playing exercise that advances participant awareness of the short and long term benefits of problem solving at the neighbourhood level.
 Click the Resilientville tab to read more.

 Click here to read the results of The Lighthouse Project's year long pilot project: Building a neightbourhood-based urban climate adaption infrastructure; a case study.